7 Steps to a Traditional Foods Way of Life

 Step 6: Your new GO TO food: homemade bone broth

 This is a must.
 It also tastes better than store bought, and it’s a financial win win.
-After you roast a chicken, use the bones to make your broth.
+After you roast a chicken, use the bones to make broth.
 Work toward having a supply of broth in your freezer.

 Step 7: McFast Foods